What exactly happens during a build is often controlled by people less trusted than a Jenkins administrator:

 The Jenkins controller and agents can be thought of as a distributed process which executes across multiple discrete processes and machines.
 This allows an agent to ask the controller process for information available to it, for example, the contents of files, etc., and even to have the controller run certain commands when requested by the agent.

-So while not building on the master node is a good general practice to protect from bugs and less sophisticated attackers, an agent process taken over by a malicious user would still be able to obtain data or execute commands on the Jenkins controller.
+So while not building on the built-in node is a good general practice to protect from bugs and less sophisticated attackers, an agent process taken over by a malicious user would still be able to obtain data or execute commands on the Jenkins controller.
 To prevent this, the Agent → Controller Access Control system prevents agent processes from being able to send malicious commands to the Jenkins controller.
 It is enabled by default, but can be disabled in the web UI by un-checking the box on the Manage Jenkins » Configure Global Security page.

 |It is strongly recommended not to disable the Agent → Controller Access Control system.|